 A plugin is a package of code that allows your Cordova HTML5 app to communicate with the native platform on which it runs.
 Plugins provide access to platform functionality that is ordinarily unavailable to browser-based apps.
 The core Cordova (and Intel XDK) APIs are implemented as plugins.
 Many other plugins are available that enable features such as barcode scanners, NFC communication and access to local phone and tablet software databases (such as phone contacts and calendar entries).

-Do I Need to Learn How to Write Native Code in Java and Objective C and C# and ???
+Do I Need to Learn How to Write Native Code in Java, Objective C and C#?

 Absolutely not.
 Most plugins can be pulled directly from a plugin registry or github repo and used as-is, without learning how the plugin operates internally.
 You do not need to "compile" anything to use a properly structured plugin, most are ready to use without any configuration or internal programming required.